sandstorm-org/sandstorm-website/_posts/2025-01-24-getting-on-zulip.md

 Zulip is an organized team chat app designed for efficient communication.
 It is built by a FOSS company which offers free hosting to FOSS projects such as ours.
 We appreciate this, and invite you to [give them a look](https://zulip.com/).

 If you are still on Matrix, or especially if you are on IRC, we invite you to move over.
-Zulip will be a great way to collaborate at a faster pace than on the mailing list.
+Zulip will be a great way to collaborate at a faster pace than our mailing lists.
 You don't need to install an app to join, though apps are available.
 You don't even need to log in to see what's happening.

 A Little History
 ----------------